Shineii86/InstaUserCheckBot/README.md

    - Choose your desired settings (username length, character set, etc.).
 4. **Run the second cell**.
 5. Check your Telegram – available usernames will appear as they are found.
-6. When you stop the script, a download link for `available_usernames.txt` will appear.
+6. When the script stops (or you interrupt it), a download link for `available_usernames.txt` will appear.

 ---